egnha/gestalt/README.md

 ## The value of values as functions[\*\*](#value-of-values)

-Whenever you have a value that is transformed through a series of pipes, such as
+Whenever you have a value that results from a series of pipes, such as

 ``` r
 library(magrittr)